 You’ll likely get a lot of value from the card if you use it frequently to earn 3X points for gas, dining out, or travel.
 And, if you want a card to earn rewards on streaming services, this is one of the few you’ll find with that bonus category.

-With an introductory bonus of 20,000 points, a $200 value, you can get a reward in the form of cash, a statement credit, or a gift card.
+With an introductory bonus of 20,000 bonus points for spending $1,000 in the first 3 months, a $200 value, you can get a reward in the form of cash, a statement credit, or a gift card.
 And with no annual fee, you don’t have to worry about spending minimums to make the card worth carrying.

 However, if you’re looking to earn more cash back for routine purchases, like at grocery stores or wholesale clubs, the Wells Fargo Propel American Express card will be inadequate.
 It would make more sense to look for another card, like the alternatives listed below.